ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

   --loglevel LEVEL            Set the logging level from the possible choices:
                                 DEBUG, INFO, WARNING, ERROR, CRITICAL
 ```

+## Interpreting the output

+When you run an `amd-smi` command, the tool presents detailed information
+across various categories, each containing specific fields and their current
+values.

+(cli-output-na)=
+### About N/A values

+`N/A` typically means that the data for that field is unavailable or irrelevant in
+the current context for your specific device and its software environment.
+The
+exact reason might vary depending on the field and the GPU.
+Depending on the context,
+you can intepret it to mean one of the following:

+- **Not applicable**: The feature or parameter doesn't apply to your specific
+  AMD hardware (for example, display-related clocks on a headless compute card)
+  or its current configuration (for example, partition details when the GPU is
+  not partitioned).

+- **Not available**: The information cannot be retrieved by the `amd-smi` tool at this time.
+This could be because:
+  - The hardware component does not report that specific metric.
+  - The currently installed `amdgpu` driver version doesn't support querying this particular piece of information through `amd-smi-lib`.

 (cli-ex-static)=
 ### Example output from amd-smi static